-by Friedrich Schiller / 2016, Embassy Theatre, Central / Adapted and directed by Ben Naylor / Associate direction by Liraz Chamami and Anna Healey / Set design by Max Dorey / Costume design by Chantelle Gerrard / Lighting by Joshua Gadsby / Sound by David Hermann / Fight direction by Rachel Bown-Williams
+by Friedrich Schiller / 2016, Embassy Theatre, Central / Adapted by Ben Naylor / Directed by Ben Naylor with Liraz Chamami and Anna Healey / Set design by Max Dorey / Costume design by Chantelle Gerrard / Lighting by Joshua Gadsby / Sound by David Hermann / Fight direction by Rachel Bown-Williams

 Unsatisfied with published translations of Schiller’s masterpiece, I took a deep breath in the winter of 2015-16 and wrote this adaptation myself, in verse (or rather, moving between iambic pentameters, free verse and occasional prose), working from the 1801 translation by Schiller’s friend Joseph Mellish.
 And I was lucky enough to make the resulting production with some brilliant friends of my own: my frequent collaborator Anna Healey, my old friend David Hermann, and my wife.

 This was also the first of two collaborations (the other being The Devils) with the extraordinary visual team of Max Dorey (set) and Josh Gadsby (light).
 I think the pictures above show how exquisite their work on this production was, as well as the elegant and sophisticated contribution of Chantelle Gerrard (costume).

 Conceptually, it was all very simple, the huge upstage doors ominously dominating a mostly bare space.
 The considerable scale of the playing area required an urgent and physical acting style, for which we drew upon both romanticism and contemporary German theatre; and among a talented cohort there were some truly exceptional performances, particularly Katharine Bubbear and Aamira Challenger as the queens.